saisurbehera/funsearch-llm/README.md

 # FunSearch

+### Saisamrit Surbehera

+In this repo, i will try to make the open-source implementation of funsearch.
+There are several probles which need to be addressed.
+These include:

+* Sampling need to be done in order of 10^6.
+This means that 0.00020 for 1k token cost of gpt3.5 would translate to about 200$ per answer.
+I don't have the budget of Google, so let us try to do it locally with massive speed.

+* This code is singly threaded.
+Most of the code has to be modified to be multithreaded.
+The code doesn't rely much on the GPU so this can be done with a server with a lot of CPUs.

+* The prompt here is basically two priority combined to be one.
+IMO this is not efficent.

+### LLM models:

+LLM which can be called millions of time effectively very quickly.
+Hosted locally.
+The choices of models are:
+* DeepSeek-coder-instruct (1.3B/6.7B).
+Specifically the deepseek-coder-6.7b-base.Q4_K_M.gguf
+* Salesforce CodeGen2.5-7B-instruct

+## Things which need to be done

+* Deploying a code generation model with massive inference speed.
+Copy techniques either form llama.cpp
+*

 This repository accompanies the publication

 > Romera-Paredes, B. et al. [Mathematical discoveries from program search with large language models](https://www.nature.com/articles/s41586-023-06924-6). *Nature* (2023)